Pr4v33n23/crypto-news-app/README.md

+# Cryptocate - a crypto news platform to stay updated with latest news around the world about cryptocurrencies, NFTs and Blockchain.

+##Techstack:
+Next.js
+TailwindCSS
+API - 3rd party

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).